openrr/urdf-viz/README.md

 cargo install urdf-viz
 ```

-If you don't use mesh other than `.obj` and `.stl` files, you can skip install
+If you don't use mesh other than `.obj`, `.stl`, and `.dae` files, you can skip install
 of assimp by disabling the `assimp` feature like below.

 ```bash
 cargo build --no-default-features
 ```

+Note: When the `assimp` feature is disabled, materials are not fully supported yet.

 ### Pre-requirements for build